 Much of Fort Worth’s live music scene has transitioned to live streaming shows, but the intermittent Venmo donations probably aren’t paying the bills the way live shows did.
 Local artists and filmmakers have been similarly financially hit.

-Today, two nonprofits with assistance from United Way of Tarrant County, announced a new initiative that aims to put money in the pockets of local musicians, artists, and filmmakers.
+Two nonprofits with assistance from United Way of Tarrant County recently announced a new initiative that aims to put money in the pockets of local musicians, artists, and filmmakers.

 Leah King, president and CEO of United Way of Tarrant County, said, “United Way of Tarrant County is honored to partner with Visit Fort Worth to assist the creative community who have been impacted by COVID-19.
 With so many artists relying on hourly or one-time income from large social gatherings in establishments that are now closed, this population has been hit hard by the virus.
 We encourage the community to support this initiative.”